CSC-412-Networking/Sprint-1/retrospective.md

 ## Communication

-Link to Trello: *Put a link to your Trello board here*
+Google Drive: *Put a link to your Trello board here*

-All cards should be moved to the correct column, updated with the current status, and match the state of the product.

 Slack Channel:  *Put a link to your Slack channel here*